 Name Meaning, Surname, City, Parents, Siblings, Something unique in Family, Parents Profession/Family Business, School, College UG/PG if any, Professional Course/CA etc., your current city, native place, State, Any factual personal information mentioned in MBA Application form/essay submitted.

-Once the interview panel has known your factual information, it moves to the behavioral aspect of your personality.
+Once the interview panel has known your factual information, it moves to the behavioural aspect of your personality.
 The panel tries to gauge your personality traits through certain direct questions.
 These are based on:

 - Your Strengths and Weaknesses